Gary Lineker: Sports presenting

+Lineker was confirmed as the host of a Netflix darts show Beat Luke Littler in August 2026.

 BBC exit

 On 11 November 2024, it was announced that Lineker would be stepping down from presenting Match of the Day following the conclusion of the 2024–25 Premier League season in May 2025.
 Having been previously announced as leaving the BBC after covering the 2025–26 FA Cup and the 2026 World Cup, in May 2025 it was announced that Lineker would leave the BBC completely at the end of the season following further controversy regarding his usage of social media, including sharing a post about Zionism that included an illustration of a rat, historically used as an antisemitic insult.
 Lineker said he did not see the image, and "would never consciously repost anything antisemitic" and added: "However, I recognise the error and upset that I caused, and reiterate how sorry I am.
 Stepping back now feels like the responsible course of action."
 He presented his final Match of the Day on 25 May 2025.